You’re Back in the U.S. - Now What?

 Expand all | Collapse all

 Attend OIE sponsored lectures, discussion series and panel presentations on key global topics.
 Participate in social programming designed to share U.S. cultural traditions with international students.
-Check out our event calendar for an up-to-date schedule of events.

 Organizing an international-related event?
 Email Susan Whipple the details and we'll help promote the event.